Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 Written by Simon Williams

-Hidden within the landscape of Britain lie the echoes of a once-mighty brotherhood—the Knights Templar.
-When exploring Templar Castles in Britain, one might initially associate the Templars with the searing heat of the Holy Land or the imposing bastions of Jerusalem.
+Hidden within the landscape of Britain lie the echoes of a once-mighty brotherhood, the Knights Templar.
+When people think of Templar Castles in Britain, they often picture the searing heat of the Holy Land or the imposing bastions of Jerusalem.
 Few realise that Britain, too, was once dotted with their strongholds.
 From the windswept coastlines of Cornwall to the quiet woodlands of Lincolnshire, these sites whisper tales of piety, power, and persecution.

 But what were these castles, and why did the Templars build them in Britain?